puneethdc99/StockImageSearch/README.md

    https://YOUR_USERNAME.github.io/YOUR_REPO/
    ```

-4. **API keys:** Enter them via the ⚙ Settings panel after the page loads.
-They persist in that browser's `localStorage` only — you'll need to re-enter them on other devices.
+4. **API keys:** Enter them via the Settings panel after the page loads.
+They persist in that browser's `localStorage` only  you will need to re-enter them on other devices.

-> **Note:** Wikimedia Commons requires no key.
-Nature photos will load immediately on the first visit even without configuring any keys — though results will fail gracefully with a toast notification prompting you to configure keys for Pexels/Pixabay/Unsplash.
+> **Note:** The dashboard works immediately on first visit with no setup  Openverse, Met Museum, AIC, and Wikimedia Commons all load without any API key.

 ---